alex-903/zsh-mouse-and-flex-search/README.md

 ![zsh flex history screenshot](./screenshot.png)

-A modernized terminal UI for searching zsh history with Emacs-style `flex` fuzzy matching, full mouse support for setting point and related interactions, and a Base16-driven color palette.
+A modernized terminal UI for searching zsh history with Emacs-style `flex` fuzzy matching, full mouse support for setting point and related interactions, and a Base16-driven color palette; in `.zshrc`, wire it via a `zle-line-init` hook (for example, `fh-line-init`) to run at prompt initialization.

 ## Run